 A: Institute courses allow students to elevate their educational experience.
 While conferences and webinars offer one-hour introductions or overviews of a topic, institute courses provide comprehensive instruction in a curriculum-based format from top genealogy educators and experts.
 In this setting, students get the opportunity to dive deeper into a topic, interact with faculty in a smaller classroom environment, and gain practical experience.

 Q: What is SLIG?

 A: The Salt Lake Institute of Genealogy is the premier educational program of the Utah Genealogical Association.
-SLIG offers in-depth intermediate to advanced level courses on genealogical topics through three yearly programs: Salt Lake Institute of Genealogy, SLIG Academy for Professionals, and SLIG Virtual.
+SLIG offers in-depth intermediate to advanced level courses on genealogical topics through three yearly programs: Salt Lake Institute of Genealogy, and the SLIG Fall and Spring Virtual programs.
 SLIG’s programs also incorporate social and networking opportunities, special events or workshops, and easy access to the Family History Library in Salt Lake City during in-person programs.

 Q: Can you tell me more about SLIG’s programs?